 Ingredients To Look For

 So how do you choose which supplement will work?
 Following is a list of Ingredients to look for, their benefits, and what will be effective based on your situation.
+We can’t cover them all here, but we have done reviews of some such as devil’s claw and LubriSyn for horses.
 Having this knowledge you can make an educated decision about the best equine joint supplement for your horse.

 Glucosamine is the component of cartilage and connective tissues in all living beings.
 Many studies have been conducted for joint supplements with glucosamine.
 Glucosamine sulfate or glucosamine hydrochloride are common formulations with both being effective.

 Pure Glucosamine can be fabricated or isolated from an outer shell of shellfish, which contains high amounts of Glucosamine.
 Examples of natural forms of glucosamine could include hydrolyzed collagen from ligaments, skin, or tendons.
 Another example comes from cattle, specifically from the sternum or trachea.
 Our recommendation for the best glucosamine for horses is to use pure Glucosamine or Glucosamine from shellfish.